vectorlang/vector/docs/final/language-tutorial.md

 The for-statement is a looping construct more similar to that found in Python.
 It loops over iterators, which can either be ranges or array elements.
 A single for loop can loop over multiple iterators simultaneously.

-Ranges are specified in the format a:b:c, where a is the initial value, b is the upper bound (non-inclusive), and c is the amount by which we increment on each iteration. c can be omitted, or it can be negative. a, b, and c need not be integer literals; they may also be expressions.
+Ranges are specified in the format a : b : c, where a is the initial value, b is the upper bound (non-inclusive), and c is the amount by which we increment on each iteration. c can be omitted, or it can be negative. a, b, and c need not be integer literals; they may also be expressions.
 Also, using multiple iterators separated by a comma will produce code equivalent to two nested loops.
 Example:

 	for (i in 0:5:2, j in 0:4) {
 		// some code